-I LE CHI THE Second proposed interchange is located in
+I he second proposed interchange is located in

 the Town Hill/ Wembley area parallel to Wylie Park.
 An additional interchange in this location will allow commuters the choice of a final interchange point to exit the N3 before leaving the Msunduzi Municipality.